 The surname Grenan was first found in Montfiquet, in the district of Bayeux.
 Robert de Guernon accompanied the William the Conqueror at Hastings in 1066 A.D.
 Robert held estates in Herefordshire, Suffolk, and a great barony in Essex.
 Another early notable of the family was Ranulf II (also known as Ranulf de Gernon) (1099-1153), a Norman-born, potentate who inherited the honour of the palatine county of Chester.
 He claimed descent from the Counts of Bessin in Normandy.

 Thoydon-Garnon in Essex was and ancient homestead of the family.
 "The parish takes the adjunct to its name from the family of Gernon, who were anciently its proprietors."
 Great and Little Birch in Essex was an ancient family seat.
 "Birch Castle was fortified against Henry III. by Sir Ralph Gernon, then lord of the manor: there are still some remains."

 Early History of the Grenan family

-Another 279 words (20 lines of text) covering the years 1066, 1273 and 1170 are included under the topic Early Grenan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Grenan research.
+Another 163 words (12 lines of text) covering the years 1066, 1273 and 1170 are included under the topic Early Grenan History in all our PDF Extended History products and printed products wherever possible.